presentformyfriends/xkcd-download/README.md

 # xkcdDownload
 My own take on the project from Al Sweigart's book "Automate the Boring Stuff".

-Downloads all comics from the xkcd website, saves the files by comic number, and prints an error log in the shell.
+Downloads all comics from https://xkcd.com, saves the files by comic number, and prints an error log in the shell.

 Written in Python.